 It has been widely acknowledged that the key target of the official development assistance (ODA) is to help developing countries exist the prolonged poverty and economic backwardness.
-Specifically, the ultimate goal of sending these resources is to provide these countries with financial and technical assistances in order to make them able to put their economies on the track of sustainable economic development.
-Theoretically, the contribution of aid in achieving these proclaimed targets also has been strongly emphasized.
-Many of the leading development scholars (e.g. Harod-Domar, Rosenstein-Rodan and Rostow), claim that aid, whatever the form it takes, establishes a great deal in filling the capital gap experienced by developing economies in which saving rates are very low.
-Furthermore, those scholars argue that a part from its contributions in capitalizing the undercapitalized developing economies, aid can boost economic growth through the opportunities it offers for building the capacities of local cadres, elevating healthiness of human capital and establishing better infrastructures.
+Specifically, the ultimate goal of sending these resources is to provide these countries with financial and technical assistances in order to put their economies on the track of sustainable economic development.
+Theoretically, the contribution of aid in achieving these targets also has been strongly emphasized.
+Many of the leading development scholars (e.g. Harod-Domar, Rosenstein-Rodan and Rostow), claim that aid, whatever the form it takes, establishes a great deal in filling the capital gap experienced by developing economies.
+Furthermore, those scholars argue that apart from its contributions in capitalizing undercapitalized economies, aid can boost economic growth through the opportunities it offers for building the capacities of local cadres, elevating healthiness of human capital and establishing enhanced infrastructures.

 Owing to these claims, huge amounts of aid have been transferred regularly to developing nations.
-During a one decade, for instance, the amounts of aid disbursed to developing countries increased 2.27 times, from US\$ 33.7132billion in the 1960 to US\$ 76.5664 billion in the 1970, to US\$ 83.7002 billion in the 1980 (twice that of the 1970) and to US\$ 74.8361 in the 2000.
-According to reports by Organization of Economic Cooperation and Development (OECD), real ODA inflows to these countries rose by 6.1% to 134.8 billion in 2013, reaching its ever recorded peak (OECD, 2013).
-However, although the disbursed aid falls short than those amounts hoped and called for by development scholars and leading international organizations, aid resources seem to be not performing effectively in achieving the desirable developmental targets.
-That is to say aid appears to be not functioning well in remedying the economic illnesses experienced by recipient economies.
+During a one decade, for instance, the amounts of aid disbursed to developing countries increased 2.27 times, from US\$ 33.7132 billion in the 1960 to US\$ 76.5664 billion in the 1970, to US\$ 83.7002 billion in the 1980 (twice that of the 1970) and to US\$ 74.8361 in the 2000.
+According to OECD's reports, real ODA inflows to these countries rose by 6.1% to 134.8 billion in 2013, reaching its ever recorded peak (OECD, 2013).
+However, although the disbursed aid is less than those amounts hoped and called for by development scholars and leading international organizations, aid resources seem to be not performing effectively in achieving the desirable targets.
 The high illiteracy rates, breakouts of diseases, severe poverty and extremely low standards of livings are still dominant in the majority of aid's recipient countries.
 The obvious ineffectiveness of aid is manifested in the failure to realize sustainable and reasonable levels of economic growth in these countries.
-This argument finds support in the paradoxical findings on aid-led growth hypothesis which represents one of the hotly debated issues in the contemporary literature on aid (Papanek, 1972; Bauer, 1976; Bauer, 1982; World Bank, 1985; Mosley et al. 1987; Levy, 1988 and Newlyn, 1990).
-These controversies were not restricted to whether aid does or does not have a positive effect on economic growth in recipient countries, but it surpasses that to question the contexts in which aid being allocated.
-Some scholars argued that the effectiveness of aid is likely to depend on the suitability of policies and institutional settings in recipient countries (Bauer, 1991; Collier and Dollar, 2002; Svensson, 1999; Burnside and Dollar, 2000 and Economides et al, 2004).
+This argument finds support in the paradoxical findings on aid-led growth hypothesis which represents one of the hotly debated issues in the contemporary literature on aid (Papanek, 1972; Bauer, 1976; Bauer, 1982; World Bank, 1985; Mosley et al. 1987 and Newlyn, 1990).
+These controversies were not restricted to whether aid does or doesn't have a positive effect on economic growth, but it surpasses that to question the contexts in which aid being allocated.
+Some scholars argued that the effectiveness of aid is likely to depend on the suitability of policies and institutional settings in recipient countries (Bauer, 1991; Collier and Dollar, 2002 and Burnside and Dollar, 2000).